AmirDahmouni/Nodejs-roadmap/README.md

 **global packages** are all put in a single place in your system, regardless of where you run npm install -g <package-name>

+The **@** symbol is used to denote a scoped package, which is a way to group related npm packages under a namespace npm install @nestjs/core

+**package.json**
+file holds various metadata relevant to the project,This file is used to give information to npm that allows it to identify the project as well as handle the project's dependencies

 Node.js always runs require synchronously.
 If you require an external module from within functions your module will be synchronously loaded when those functions run

 # Beneficts of using Node.js